gear/gear.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: about me
-subtitle: La la la la la la la
+subtitle: la la la la la la la
 ---

-My name is Hoang NT, my friends call me "professor"... because I am (sadly) the smallest guy in my gym group.
+My name is Hoang NT, my friends call me "professor" because...
+I wear round glasses (well, it is not the reason I want, but the title I hope).
 These are things that I love:

 - Culture (esp.
 Japanese culture)
 - Hiking